 - One co-written personal statement of no more than two pages from the teachers that will provide the selection committee a sense of the teachers’ perspective on their work;

 We are unable to accept or consider any other materials then described above.

-School Observations: The nomination process includes school observations of the teachers selected as finalists, and this year the observations will be conducted virtually.
+School Observations: The nomination process includes school observations of the teachers selected as finalists during February and March.

 Princeton takes great pleasure in being able to recognize New Jersey’s outstanding secondary school teachers.
 We hope you will give this program your active support in your school and we look forward to receiving your nomination.